mrspeaker/jspm-react-boilerplate/README.md

 # JSPM/ReactJS boilerplate

-Simplest setup for JSPM (using 6to5) and ReactJS with JSX
+Simplest setup for JSPM using ECMAScript 6 (via 6to5) and ReactJS (with JSX)

+[jspm](http://jspm.io/): package manager for the SystemJS universal module loader, built on top of the dynamic ES6 module loader.

+[React](https://facebook.github.io/react/index.html): A JavaScript library for building user interfaces.

 ## Usage